Russia threatens tough response if U.S. backs rights bill

 Lauren Airey, who also works for the manufacturers group, said it expected a "very strong bipartisan" vote in the House on Friday.

 The bill would then go the Senate, where supporters are optimistic it will be approved.
-Obama is expected to sign the bill, even though the White House preferred legislation that did not contain the human rights sanctions provisions.
+Obama is expected to sign the bill, even though the White House initially wanted legislation that did not contain the human rights sanctions provisions.

 LINKING TRADE AND HUMAN RIGHTS